AdobeDocs/campaign-classic.en/help/delivery/using/sending-messages.md

 solution: Campaign Classic
 product: campaign
 title: Sending an email with Adobe Campaign Classic
-description: Learn about email delivery parameters
+description: Learn how to send an email and discover the specificities of delivering emails.
 audience: delivery
 content-type: reference
 topic-tags: sending-emails